-- calculate the full cost or the cost prices of all expenses linked to access (by analytical accounting or not); - draw up quotations based on full costs or cost prices, with schedules for the projects' progress and the deliverables to be supplied; - give access to legal support about contracts; - forecast and monitor the requirements for the projects (equipment, human resources);

-- comply with contractual undertakings (costs, timescales, management of partner complaints, etc.); - enhance relationships with users and assess their satisfaction.
+- calculate the full cost or the cost prices of all expenses linked to access (by analytical accounting or not); - draw up quotations based on full costs or cost prices, with schedules for the projects' progress and the deliverables to be supplied; - give access to legal support about contracts; - forecast and monitor the requirements for the projects (equipment, human resources); - comply with contractual undertakings (costs, timescales, management of partner complaints, etc.); - enhance relationships with users and assess their satisfaction.

-4.1.2.
 Remote control access and virtual use of the facility

-The friendly access (or hands-free use) of the facility by new and non-experienced users, in particular industrial ones, should be facilitated.
+The friendly access - or hands-free use - of the facility by new and non-experienced users, in particular industrial ones, should be facilitated.
 Specific tutorials would help in understanding the capabilities and optimize the use of the facility.
 When possible, the online communication system may also allow the remote user to control the whole experiment in real conditions.
 The purpose is here to create an avatar of the facility based on the development of a codes' system aiming at simulating experimental devices exactly similar to those available in the RI.
 This exact virtual replication would allow external users to test their ability to produce close results compared to those which could be obtained by the real experiment.
 Furthermore, this system could allow to better tune and optimize the preparation of a future experiment on the real device.
-The simulation system could use innovative modelling techniques such as ab-initio codes and of 3D virtual reality in order to plunge the user in near real driving conditions of the future experiment.
+The simulation system could use innovative modelling techniques such as ab initio codes and 3D virtual reality in order to plunge the user in near real driving conditions of the experiment as well as to guarantee the production of the first valuable "virtual" results of the future experiment.
 Indeed, for its part, the validation of the codes' system should be based on the results of the largest number of existing experiments.
 Such tools would definitely increase attractiveness of the RI for industrial users as well as virtual use.